jinwookjungs/datc_robust_design_flow/README.md

 ```

 ## Benchmarks
-OpenDesign Flow Database 2017 has 26 benchmark circuits that are taken from
+DATC RDF has 26 benchmark circuits that are taken from
 [TAU Contest 2017](https://sites.google.com/site/taucontest2017/).
 Since TAU Contest 2017 did not release complete Liberty library, we remapped
 the benchmark circuits into our own technology library.
-The standard cell library of OpenDesign Flow Database is based on the library of
+The standard cell library of DATC RDF is based on the library of
 ISPD'12/13 Gate Sizing Contest.
 We took the LEF file from A2A methodology of UCSD (almost the same LEF file used
 in ICCAD’15 TDP contest).
 Please refer to the paper for more details: